 Step 4 – Serve a claim notice on the landlord

-Assuming at least 50% of leaseholders are willing to become members of the RTM company, a formal notice must be submitted to the landlord informing them that the company intends to acquire the Right to Manage.
+Assuming at least 50% of leaseholders are willing to become members of the Right To Manage company, a formal notice must be submitted to the landlord informing them that the company intends to acquire the Right to Manage.